lukekavanagh/lukekavanagh.github.io/unit_3/ruby/week_7/README.md

 # Week 7: Object-Oriented Design

 Last week you started creating your own objects in Ruby.
 This week you will be working with something called Object-Oriented Design.

+Before starting this week's material, be sure to [fetch all curriculum changes](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/fetching-changes.md).

 ## To-Do
 1. [Drawer Debugger](./1-drawer-debugger)